 It will take you about two batteries to use a 64GB card with a GoPro Hero8.
 This means, if you only have two batteries, you might not ever be able to use more than a 64GB card in a single session.

 It might still be a good idea to go bigger just in case you ever forget to backup your data before going out to shoot again.

 GoPro Hero Record Times | Chart

-Here is a handy chart on record times with the different record formats.
+Here is a handy chart on record times in minutes based on the different record formats.

-On the new GoPro Hero 8, you have an option to record at a higher bitrate or a lower bitrate.
+On most GoPro cameras today, you have an option to record at a higher bitrate or a lower bitrate.
 The camera defaults to a lower bitrate on many of the preset so make sure you turn that up when programming your own recording preset.